dobbbri/bunker/README.md

 # Dobri Next - Themes and Icons pack

-## 8 dark themes, 5 background variants and 1 Icons pack
+## 8 dark themes, 6 background variants and 1 Icons pack

-### 2017/06/21 - added new Cobalt background variants e others screeshots
+### 2017/06/21 - added new Cobalt background and GunMetal variants e others screeshots
 ### 2017/06/20 - added new DARK background variants
 ### 2017/06/18 - added more 3 new background variants
 ### 2017/06/15 - added more 2 themes with vivid colors